alioh/IHI-QI104/index.md

 layout: home
 ---

-The page contains my notes for QI 104: Interpreting Data: Run Charts, Control Charts, and Other Measurement Tools course by [Institute for Healthcare Improvement](http://www.ihi.org/).
+The page contains my notes for QI 104: Interpreting Data: Run Charts, Control Charts, and Other Measurement Tools course by the [Institute for Healthcare Improvement](http://www.ihi.org/).

-The course is divided to three parts:
+The course is divided into three parts:
  1. How to Display Data on a Run Chart.
  2. How to Learn from Run Charts and Control Charts.
  3. Histograms, Pareto Charts, and Scatter Plots.